 Unfortunately, this episode – and the series as a whole – doesn’t do much more than nibble at the subject.
 The mobs pretty much disappear after the cold open’s done; hell, “normal” crime in general won’t be seen again ’til Season Four.

 Now, Bane’s “classic” origin was pretty elaborate and took up 64 pages of comic, so The Batman, like most adaptations, trims it down and turns him into a generic mercenary with a steroid gimmick.
 Which still manages to be more faithful than certain other adaptations.

 To be honest, I like this version of Bane – at least, his un-Venomed form – a lot.
 Sure, he’s about two zippers away from full BDSM getup, but the skinny, faceless look legitimately creeps me out (a friend of mine posits that Bane’s mask should never expose any part of his face, and I’m inclined to agree).
 That Other Show’s Bane was, I’ll admit, way more faithful to the comics in detail, but this guy?
 This guy’s got the atmosphere.

-He’s voiced by Joaquim de Almeida, a fellow I’m told holds the distinct honor of having opposed both Batman and Jack Bauer.
+He’s voiced by Joaquim de Almeida, a fellow I’m told holds the distinct honor of locking horns with both Batman and Jack Bauer.
 For the most part, I’m just happy this Bane has a better accent than what Henry Silva gave his predecessor.